stm32-rs/stm32l0xx-hal/README.md

 | `stm32l0x3` | 64kB       | 8kB      |

 However not all chips in the subfamily have the same flash and RAM size.
-Due to a known limitation to the scripts used to generate the features the sizes might not correspond to the true sizes of the MCU.
-You should double check with the datasheet to make sure the flash and RAM sizes are correct.
+Due to a known limitation to the scripts used to generate the features, the sizes might not correspond to the true sizes of the MCU.
+You should double check with the datasheet, to make sure the flash and RAM sizes are correct.

 If they are not correct, you can override the `memory.x` of `stm32l0xx-hal` by providing your own.
 In your crate root, add a file called `memory.x` with the correct configuration.
 For example: